slowernews/hamster-system/README.md

         Insert a deadline date: (date <<)
         Example: (2014-10-22 <<) Pay electricity bill before this date

-- prefix for a finished action (before delete or store it): **%**

-        Use it in the beggining of the line to allow sorting:
-        Example: % going to bank

 ####Briefings:

 - a list of actions is called *briefing*<sup> 5</sup>.
-Briefings are managed in [Evernote](https://www.evernote.com/).
+Briefings are managed in an Evernote<sup> 6</sup> notebook.

 ####Cabinet:

-- to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders) and managed in [Evernote](https://www.evernote.com/).
-Cabinet holds items for reference that aren’t to-do.
+- to simplify and optimize your workflow, items for reference that aren’t to-do (your project references and notes) are always stored here (not inside project folders) and managed in an Evernote<sup> 6</sup> notebook.

 - name your notes using project folders notation:

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit

-- use notes to keep your bookmark collections.
+- suggestion: use notes to keep your bookmark collections.
 It will allow easy access and share:

 		Example: @resources.frontend-bootstrap

 ####How does it look?

-- Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow management.<br>
-Main differences:

-  - 4 Notebooks:

-           1.Inbox (temporary storing before deciding what to do with an item) 2.Actions (to store all actions)
-           3.Briefings (to store all briefings)
-           4.Cabinet (to store all notes/project references)

-  - Simplified *.When* tags for *actions*:

-           1-Next (next actions to be done)
-           2-Soon (actions in the queue to be done) 3-Someday & maybe (actions to be done later/someday & maybe) 4-Waiting (actions with a starting date to be done/get feedback) 5-Calendar (actions with a precise/deadline date to be done)

-- screenshot of Hamster-GTD in Evernote:
+- screenshot of Hamster-GTD using Evernote<sup> 6</sup>:

 ![hamster-note-screenshot](https://github.com/we-build-dreams/hamster-gtd/blob/master/examples/hamster-note_screenshot%20example.png)

 ---
 <sup>Notes:</sup><br>
-<sup>1 - Without understanding GTD, this system will not make much sense.</sup><br>
+<sup>1 - Without understanding it, this system will not make much sense.</sup><br>
 <sup>2 - The hamster cheeks :)</sup><br>
 <sup>3 - In GTD any document belongs to a project.</sup><br>
 <sup>4 - snake_case is not recommended due to search difficulties in Evernote.</sup><br>
-<sup>5 - Innovation by Hamster-GTD.</sup>
+<sup>5 - Innovation by Hamster-GTD.</sup><br>
+<sup>6 - Other note taking apps might work also.</sup>

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">hamster-gtd</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://enioferreira.com/" property="cc:attributionName" rel="cc:attributionURL">Enio Ferreira</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.